 - Round object to trace

-Fold the circle into fourths and draw a little mark like what is shown below on all sides of the folded circle.
+2. Fold the circle into fourths and draw a little mark like what is shown below on all sides of the folded circle.
 This will make a little circle in the middle.

-Add a little dab of glue on the line of the little circle you drew with the glue gun.
+3. Add a little dab of glue on the line of the little circle you drew with the glue gun.
 Fold one of the edges over as shown.

-Add glue and fold the other three sides up.
+4. Add glue and fold the other three sides up.

-Add glue and fold over the four pointy corners, one at a time.
+5. Add glue and fold over the four pointy corners, one at a time.

-Add a little more glue, a pretty button and you're done!
+6. Add a little more glue, a pretty button and you're done!

 Try different size circles and bunch together for a cute look, or try stacking a small and large flower for a big impact.

-If you like this project and want to see more, please consider becoming a follower.
-You can subscribe using the Google Friend Connect widget, through a reader, or signing up via email.
+Don't miss any more posts!
+You can follow along on Feedly, Bloglovin', via blogger using the Google Friend Connect widget, your favorite feed reader, or by signing up via email.
 Just click on one of the icons below: